Union Canal (Pennsylvania): 19th century

-In June 1862 a flood on Swatara Creek damaged the western portion of the canal, completely destroying the Pine Grove feeder upon which the canal company depended for revenue.
+In June 1862, a flood on Swatara Creek damaged the western portion of the canal, completely destroying the Pine Grove feeder upon which the canal company depended for revenue.
 The flood prompted costly repairs that were compounded with continual water supply problems.
 The connecting railroad was leased to the Philadelphia and Reading Railroad on July 26, 1862, and sold outright in January 1866.
 The completion of the Lebanon Valley Railroad in 1857 from Reading to Harrisburg cut into the canal revenues, forcing its closure in 1881.

+20th century

 Preservation

 In April 1950, the Union Canal Tunnel was purchased by the Lebanon County Historical Society.
 The tunnel was placed on the National Register of Historic Places on October 1, 1974.
 It was designated a National Historic Civil Engineering Landmark by the American Society of Civil Engineers (ASCE) in 1970.
 On April 19, 1994, the tunnel was designated a National Historic Landmark by the Secretary of the Interior Bruce Babbitt.
 The tunnel is open to visitors in the Union Canal Tunnel Park.